Becoming a Respected Leader

 Prefer to Listen?
 Play Audio Version

-John Maxwell is the most recognized author about the subject of leadership.
+John Maxwell is the most recognized author on the subject of leadership.
 He describes leadership as “being a person who has influence.”
 But what gives you influence?
 How is it earned?
-I believe the number one factor in determining your influence is the respect people have for you.
+I believe the number-one factor in determining your influence is the respect people have for you.
 If people don’t respect you, why would you expect them to follow your lead?

 Focus on Two Areas